 The amount you pay into our scheme is determined by your annual pensionable earnings.

-- if you work part-time, the pay band you need is the one which includes your actual annual pay (including allowances, additional hours and overtime) and not the full-time equivalent.
+Whether you work full-time or part-time, your contribution rate is based on your actual annual pay (including allowances, additional hours and overtime), not your full-time equivalent pay.

-- if you elect for the 50/50 section of the scheme you would pay half of the main section contribution rate.
+If you elect to join the 50/50 section of the scheme you pay half of the main section contribution rate.